ViLinh27/bakingtimer/README.md

 All the art assets are designed by me in Pixelorama, a free pixel art app on itch.io.
 I would stylize the base plate app of each screen the best I could using the templates I made for myself shown above.
 Once each screen looked the way I planned it to.
 Then came coding the functionality.

+### Code issues I faced

+I came to a point where the app worked in the browser just fine, but when launching the app via npm, the functionality was gone.
+Some sources mention its how Electron works with its security.
+It's the contextisolation part.
+The renderer doesn't have access to Node.js but preload is supposed to fix that.

 ## sound attribution

 Pop 9 by D.S.G. -- https://freesound.org/s/328119/ -- License: Creative Commons 0